Projector Lights, Gobos for a Headlight and a Forest Canopy

 The canopy casts shadows on the floor.

-To either properly simulate a forest, or to integrate a character into a real forest environment (think Jar Jar from episode 1 on the planet of naboo, walking through the forest), you need to simulate this effect on your subjects.
-While you could make a bunch of real trees, place them above your character, and then use an overhead light with shadow casting turned on, this would end up taking probably a LOT of geometry, a lot of unneeded geometry since you're never gonna see the leaves above the character (unless you camera points up in that direction).
+To either properly simulate a forest, or to integrate a 3d character into a real forest environment say in a live action film, you need to simulate this effect on your subjects.
+While you could make a bunch of real trees, place them above your character, and then use an overhead light with shadow casting turned on, this would end up taking probably a LOT of geometry, a lot of unneeded geometry since you're never going to see the leaves above the character (unless you camera points up in that direction).
 So the best bet is with a projector light.

 How Do I Make These Images?